wrench-project/wrench/doc/source/wrench_101/serverless.rst

 service requires the following parameters:

 -  The name of a head host on which to start the service;
--  A list (``std::vector``) of hostnames (all cores and all RAM of each host are available to the cloud service);
+-  A list (``std::vector``) of hostnames for homogeneous hosts.
+All cores and all RAM of each host are available to the cloud service), and each host has a disk with mount point '/';
--  A mount point (corresponding to a disk attached to the head host) for the storage local to the cloud service (used to store container images and to support running functions in containers);
+-  A mount point (corresponding to a disk attached to the head host) for the storage local to the cloud service (used to store container images);
 -  A scheduler that defines the resource management algorithms used internally to decide which function invocations should be executed and when; and
 -  Maps (``std::map``) of configurable properties